syncany/syncany/README.md

 SVN, it should feel a lot alike.

 **1. Choose and install a storage plugin**
 First choose the storage backend you'd like to use by doing `sy plugin list` and then `sy plugin install`.
-As of today, we've implemented plugins for [FTP](https://github.com/syncany/syncany-plugin-ftp), [SFTP](https://github.com/syncany/syncany-plugin-sftp), [WebDAV](https://github.com/syncany/syncany-plugin-webdav) and [Amazon S3](https://github.com/syncany/syncany-plugin-s3).
+As of today, we've implemented plugins for [FTP](https://github.com/syncany/syncany-plugin-ftp), [SFTP](https://github.com/syncany/syncany-plugin-sftp), [WebDAV](https://github.com/syncany/syncany-plugin-webdav), [Amazon S3](https://github.com/syncany/syncany-plugin-s3) and [Samba](https://github.com/syncany/syncany-plugin-samba).
 For this example, we'll install the FTP plugin:
 ```
 $ sy plugin install ftp
 ```